- Catalog Home

 - Any other behavior or activity that creates a threat or danger to a person or the campus

 This policy will be enforceable at any property, building, or other facility that is owned, leased, or used by Wake Technical Community College for any college activity.
-Violators will be subject to Wake Tech disciplinary policies or North Carolina statutes as appropriate.
+Violators will be subject to Wake Tech disciplinary policies or North Carolina General Statutes as appropriate.

 Reason for Policy